 Lazesoft’s Recover My Password is free only for home use.
-If you are planning on using it in a commercial environment, you will have to either pay for the license, or try the next tool which is completely free.
+If you are planning on using it in a commercial environment, you will have to either pay for the license or try the next tool which is completely free.

-Also it’s worth noting that this tool recovers not only your password but your windows product keys as well.
+Also, it’s worth noting that this tool recovers not only your password but your windows product keys as well.

 Offline NT Password & Registry Editor

-So why reset or true recover?
+So why reset but not truly recover?